The Science of Safety: PG & PEG in Vaping

 The concern generated by the Arizona study about PG ignores the extensive, documented history of PG safety in inhalation applications.
 The U.S. FDA classifies propylene glycol as Generally Recognized As Safe (GRAS).
 [8]

-2.1 Pharmaceutical and Medical Inhalation
+2.1 Pharmaceutical and Medical Inhalation History

 2.2 Subchronic Inhalation Toxicology

 A 2024 multi-omics assessment of subacute inhalation toxicity of PG and VG aerosols found no signs of toxicity in clinical observations, blood analyses, or histopathology at realistic exposure levels.
-[12]
+[12] A separate 13-week nose-only inhalation study on PG aerosols in Sprague Dawley rats found no treatment-related adverse effects at any tested concentration.
+[11]

-2.3 Long-Term Human Observational Studies
+2.3 Long-Term Human Observational Data

 3. Polyethylene Glycol: Applying the Same Temperature-Context Framework